Next Start

 Students in the Marine Technician Specialist program graduate with a diploma and the potential to earn additional certifications.

-9. Does MMI Help Graduates Find Jobs?
+9. Does UTI Help Graduates Find Jobs?

-Although employment cannot be guaranteed, MMI places great emphasis on assisting graduates to obtain entry-level technician positions as they begin their careers.
+Although employment cannot be guaranteed, UTI places great emphasis on assisting graduates to obtain entry-level technician positions as they begin their marine mechanic careers.
 At each campus, there is a team of specialists that works with national dealerships, distributors and employers of all sizes across the country to identify potential jobs for graduates.
 As a student, you can benefit from the industry connections we’ve built over the years.

 UTI’s Career Services resources are available to graduates throughout their careers.
 Whether you’re fresh out of school and are looking for your first full-time position or are 10 years into your career and are looking to make a change, we’re here to help connect you to the next great opportunity.

-Start Your Training at MMI
+Start Your Training at UTI

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.